PrijeshBikramShahi/WeatherApp/README.md

 ### 📄 License

-This project is open-source under the MIT License.
-See the `LICENSE` file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ---